Addiction

 What is addiction?

-What are common types of addiction?
+What are the types of addiction?

 What causes addiction?

-Combination of genetic, environmental, and psychological factors.
+Addiction is likely caused by a combination of genetic, environmental, and psychological factors.

 Is addiction a disease?